helgoboss/helgobox/doc/user-guide.md

   MIDI preferences.
 As an alternative, you can send feedback to _&lt;FX output&gt;_, which makes feedback MIDI events stream down to the next FX in the chain or to the track's hardware MIDI output.
   Tip: Latter option is great for checking which MIDI messages ReaLearn sends to your device.
 Just add a "ReaControlMIDI" FX right below ReaLearn and press "Show Log".
+Please note that sending MIDI feedback to the FX output doesn't work if ReaLearn FX is suspended, e.g. in the following cases:
+    - ReaLearn FX is disabled.
+    - Project is paused and ReaLearn track is not armed.
+    - ReaLearn FX is on input FX chain and track is not armed.
 - **Import from clipboard / Export to clipboard:** Pressing the export button copies a _complete_ dump of ReaLearn's current settings (including all mappings, even controller mappings) to the clipboard.
 Pressing the import button does the opposite: It restores whatever ReaLearn dump is currently in the clipboard.
 This